-All of ICP’s Full Members have a minimum of eight years training, including four years of advanced and dedicated post graduate training in mental health.
+ICP’s full members have a minimum of 8 years training in psychology, including 4 years of advanced, accredited postgraduate training in mental health.

 Most of our full members are senior clinicians who are highly regarded and recognised in their fields of practice.

 All of our members are committed to ongoing professional development and training.

 Our network of professionals are able to draw on each other’s experience and expertise, ensuring that you are in good hands, no matter which ICP Member you choose to consult.

 ICP recognises excellence, advanced training and expertise amongst its already highly qualified members.

 The ICP Consultant Clinical Psychologist award has its own logo which is protected under copyright.

 When looking for a practitioner for yourself, a loved one, or your situation, it’s a great idea to research and ask questions.
 The following suggestions may be helpful in your search.